 If you’ve ever shopped around for a ski jacket (or pants), you’re bound to have seen the terms 2L and 3L (short for 2-layer and 3-layer) again and again.
 These refer to the style of construction used in a waterproof jacket’s shell, including the face fabric, waterproof/breathable membrane, and interior liner.
-Whether a ski jacket uses a 2- or 3-layer build has a number of implications for its performance, and we break down key considerations like breathability, waterproofing, weight and bulk, durability, and intended uses below.
+Whether a ski jacket uses a 2- or 3-layer build has several implications for its performance, and below we break down the key considerations.
+Rest assured: Our team of snow-loving editors has tested dozens of designs over the years in all sorts of conditions, from dreaded rain-on-snow events in the Cascades to blower powder in the Tetons.
 For more, check out our detailed ski gear reviews.

 Ski Jacket Construction